 For those not opting to explore the Delta, you can stay at the campsite in Maun relaxing by the swimming pool or playing volleyball.
 Overnight - Maun OR optional Okavango Delta (B:2, L:2, D:2)

 Following the Kavango River, we enter Northern Namibia on day 44.
-We stop at Rundu for supplies before heading to our spectacular campsite located on the banks of the Kavango River.
-Overnight - Maun (1), Rundu (1) (B:2, L:2, D:2)
+Heading to our spectacular campsite located on the banks of the Kavango River – Watch the sun go down from the deck of the river, but keep watch for the occasional hippo grazing on the lawn!
+Overnight - Maun (1), Divundu (1) (B:2, L:2, D:2)

-The next day we make our way 150 km across the park, keeping a look out for the many different mammals, reptiles, birds and insects in the various regions.
-After a full day of game viewing, we exit the park through Anderson gate and head to our campsite just 10kms away.
+The next day we make our way across the park, keeping a look out for the many different mammals, reptiles, birds and insects in the various regions.
+As the vegetation types change, so does the animal and bird life that relies on it, and so different sections of the Park offer a variety of different game options.
+After a full day of game viewing, we exit the park through Anderson gate and head to our camp just 10kms away; perhaps the chance for a quick dip in the pool before dinner, followed by a relaxing evening in this very interesting bar.
 Overnight - Etosha N.P.

 (B:2, L:2, D:2)

 Etosha - Eldorado.
 Today we drive to Eldorado is a private farm that is home to many free roaming animals.
 The farm is populated with gemsbok, eland, impala, springbok, steenbuck, duiker, zebra and many more.
 Overnight - Eldorado (B, L, D)